kongo2002/statser/README.md

 This project is supposed to *become* a more-or-less drop-in replacement for [graphite][graphite].

-> The project is still in pre-alpha state - work in progress!
+> The project is still in beta state - work in progress but feel free to
+> give it a shot!

 ## Motivation